sindresorhus/got/documentation/migration-guides/request.md

 });
 ```

-The cool feature here is that Request can proxy headers with the stream, but Got can do that too!
+Request can proxy headers with the stream.
+Got can do that too, but it is opt-in:

 ```js
 import {pipeline as streamPipeline} from 'node:stream/promises';